-- ❖ In FY 2018 this program was realigned to report to the Superintendent.
-Legal services were brought inhouse. - Staffing changes reflect the following transfers: - o 1.0 Professional position from Office of the Superintendent (0102). - o 1.0 Professional position from Family, Community, and Staff Communication (0302). - 1.0 Support Staff position from Chief Academic Officer (0304) converted to a Professional position. - Contracted Services, Supplies and Materials, and Other Charges reflect the establishment of costs to support the staff assigned to this program.
+- In FY 2018 this program was realigned to report to the Superintendent.
+Legal services were brought inhouse. - Staffing changes reflect the following: - Transfer of a 1.0 Professional position from Office of the Superintendent (0102). - Transfer of a 1.0 Professional position from Family, Community, and Staff Communication (0302). - Transfer of a 1.0 Support Staff position from Chief Academic Officer (0304) converted to a Professional position. - Contracted Services, Supplies and Materials, and Other Charges reflect the establishment of costs to support the staff assigned to this program.